m00nd00r/Customer-Segments/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `creating_customer_segments/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `creating_customer_segments/` (that contains this README) and run the following commands:

 ```jupyter notebook customer_segments.ipynb```